Treri/gulp-scriptcss/README.md

 ### options
 - main, type: String or Array, which file do you want to add `window.__scriptCSS__` function.
-- cssdir, type: String or Array, cssdirs to find css files
+- cssdirs, type: String or Array, cssdirs to find css files
 - specials, type: Object, some files have special conditons

 ### example